Assignment Help

 The Two Types of Process Analysis Essays: Directive and Informational

 Before you write a single sentence, you need to decide which type of process analysis essay you’re writing.
 The type shapes your tone, person, and organizational choices throughout the entire essay.
-Getting this wrong — writing a directive essay when your professor expects informational — is a common mistake that costs students marks at colleges and universities across the United States and United Kingdom.
+Getting this wrong — writing a directive essay when your professor expects informational — is a common mistake that costs students marks.

 What Is a Directive Process Analysis Essay?